nseifert/splatalogue/README.md

 `203: (... , ... , {'fmt':'', 'series':[1], 'tag': 'New example conditional scheme for tag 203.'})`

 The QNFormat routine will then format the quantum numbers appropriately.

+### Toyama notes

+Submitting data from the Toyama Microwave Atlas is slightly different.
+The Toyama routine requires the raw HTML file of the table output from a search on ToyaMA.
+To facilitate this, just do a single molecule search from 0 to an arbitrarily high frequency on the target molecule of choice, right click the results file in your favorite browser, and save to HTML.
+The ToyaMA routine will first ask you to supply this HTML file.

+At the moment, the ToyaMA routine only submits entries as a single rovibrational state of the given molecule, so all vibrational states will be submitted into a single species.

+Entry of quantum number style formatting is also slightly different.
+After inputting the HTML file  for the table, the program will ask you to input two sequences corresponding to the string format style of the quantum numbers, as well as the quantum number ORDERING you desire.
+Spaces for individual quantum numbers in the style formatter are written as `{}`.
+Ordering is represented by a comma-delimited sequence of strings of the form "upN" or "lowN" where N is the integer corresponding to the representative upper state / lower state quantum number in the ToyaMA entry listing, respectively.

+Example:

+1. H2O
+    - Toyama specifies QNs as J'Ka'Kc' - J''Ka''Kc'' as Uqn2, Uqn3, Uqn4 - Lqn2, Lqn3, Lqn4
+    - A QN style of J(Ka, Kc) - J(Ka, Kc) is equivalent to the QN style formatter: {}({}, {}) - {}({}, {})
+    - The ordering for the above formatter would be inputted as: `up2, up3, up4, low2, low3, low4`
+2. NHD
+    - Toyama specifies QNs as N'KaKc as N_KaKc, J', F1', F2', F as U/Lqn2, 3, 4, 5
+    - Inputted QN style of `N(K<sub>a</sub>, K<sub>c) = {}({}, {}) - {}({}, {}), J = {} - {}, F<sub>1</sub> = {} - {}, F<sub>2</sub> = {} - {}, F = {} - {}`
+    - Ordering of above formatted is inputted as: `up2, low2, up3, low3, up4, low4, up5, low5` (Note: ToyaMA QNs of the form N_IJ are automatically formatted to N(I, J) by the program)

+Metadata for Toyama can be inputted with the same metadata input files used for JPL/CDMS.